GSi VB3-II - Virtual Tonewheel Organ

 SESSION RECORDER

-The session recorder is a very useful function that helps your creativity.
 When this function has been activated, a Midi recorder is always active in background, silently recording everything you play.
-Click the cassette icon on the top right of the main screen to open the Session Recorder audition page.

 To activate the auto-recorder, flip the switch on the top left.
 When this is on, at each new session (i.e. every time you launch VB3-II) the recorder starts recording.
-If you want to audition what you played, just return to this page and the playback starts immediately, showing the notes you've played on a sequencer bar.
-You can pause/restart the playback or move the cursor on the timeline.

-If you're happy with the results, click Save MidiFile and export your recording to a standard Midi File that you can later open in an external sequencer application.
+click Save MidiFile and export your recording to a standard Midi File that you can later open in an external sequencer application.

-The Midi recording can also be rendered to audio and saved to a file (only in stand-alone mode).
-This will create a standard WAV file containing the performance exactly as you hear it, including all effects and modulations.
 The rendered audio starts from the cursor position.
 If you want to render the entire recording, make sure you've put the cursor at the beginning of the track by clicking the Rewind button.
-Or move the cursor to the desired starting point, then start the rendering process.

 You can also load and play an existing Midi File.
-Make sure to load a suitable file that plays on 3 separate channels and does not include tracks that can't be played by VB3-II (for example a drum track).
+Make sure to load a suitable file that plays on 3 separate channels and does not include tracks that can't be

 When you leave this page, the recording is automatically discarded and a new recording session starts unless you turn this feature off.